varuhn36/Note-Manager/README.md

 ![Note Searching Page](https://github.com/varuhn36/Note-Manager/blob/main/Images/Note%20Searching.png)

-To create a note, simply click the "Create a new note" button, and you will be brought to the note creation page, where you can create your note, and preview what the note will look like:
+To create a note, simply click the "Create a new note" button, and you will be brought to the note creation page, where you can create your note, and preview what the note will look like.
+You also can categorize your notes by adding a category to it:

 ![Create Note](https://github.com/varuhn36/Note-Manager/blob/main/Images/CreateNote.png)

-You can also Edit Notes, where you're able to preview what the note will look like.
-You also can categorize your notes by adding a category to it:
+You can also Edit Notes and change them as needed:

 ![Edit Note](https://github.com/varuhn36/Note-Manager/blob/main/Images/Edit%20Note.png)